 Ian Staples and I started working on a new set of material after the release of the first B So glObal album in 1993.
 The electronica and ambient sound world of that album seemed too difficult to gig at the time, given the unwieldy equipment we’d need to haul around, and the uncertainty of sync’ing equipment reliably pre-MIDI.

 So a pared-down woodwind and bass guitar set seemed a nicely manageable option for live work.
 Bride Descending the Staircase, a track from the first B So glObal album, became part of this new ‘lean-instrumentation’ set.
 Two more of the tracks, Fraction & There’s Nothing But Moles In The Deep Blue Sea (both much augmented), later became part of the 1996 B So glObal album, The World Is Covered in Windows.

-The album is available on Bandcamp:
+The eponymously named Single Field album is also available on Bandcamp: